reruo321/Java_Practice/Chapter-05/README.md

         myDog.color = "white";   // Access a member variable "color" which myDog is referring to

 ## Java Files with Classes
 There are two ways to construct .java files with multiple classes, when we write a Java program.
-It is good to follow these rules, even if [there are some tricks for naming](https://www.geeksforgeeks.org/myth-file-name-class-name-java/).
+It is good to follow these rules, even if [there are some tricks for naming](https://www.geeksforgeeks.org/myth-file-name-class-name-java/), since the file name tells Java Virtual Machine(JVM) that this is an entry point.
 1. All-in-One File: The name of the .java file = The name of the public class containing a main method.
 2. One File Per Class: The name of each .java file = The name of the public class.

 Usually, each compiled file produces a .class file which is a bytecode.
 (See the tricks for some exceptions) Moreover, whenever a class is loaded, it gets bytecode per method in the class.
-The Java bytecode is the bytecode-structed instruction set of the Java Virtual Machine(JVM), and it has a similar role to that of an assembler for C/C++.
+The Java bytecode is the bytecode-structed instruction set of the JVM, and it has a similar role to that of an assembler for C/C++.
 It is not processed by the processor, but by the JVM instead.
 This intermediate code is the keypoint to enable Java to get platform independence.

         Program (Source Code) ---> Compiler ---> Bytecode ---> JVM ---> Machine Code

 ## this
+### this
+*this* is used to refer an object itself of a class.

+        /* Example */
+        class Dog{
+            String name;
+            Dog(String name){ this.name = name; }   // "this.name" denotes its member variable, and "name" a parameter.
+        }
+The example class has "String name" as its field, and its constructor also has "String name" as its parameter.
+To clarify the representation of "name" member variable in the class, add *this*.

+        return this;
+The return statement will return the current object.

+### this()
+*this()* is the special method for a constructor, which calls another constructor.
+It is useful when the class is overloading the constructors.
+It should be called in the first line of the constructor.

+        class Dog{
+        public Dog(int n){...}   // Callee of the constructor below public Dog(String str){ this(Integer.parseInt(str)); ... }   // Calls the constructor.
+Dog(Integer.parseInt(str))
+        }
+## Method Parameter
+All object variables in Java are references, so member variables in the object of class are allocated on heap memory, and they are referred by reference variable on the stack.
+Explanation on [Chapter 4](https://github.com/reruo321/Java_Practice/tree/main/Chapter-04#parameter-passing) would be helped to understand this, too.
+Looking at the main method in Example 03, you will notice that "int score" is a primitive, and "C05E03Person person" is a reference.
+This difference causes the "CallOne(score, person)" method to make a change in the former, whereas field values from the latter to be updated.
+## Scope